 To make transformative and systematic change, it is important to learn about decolonization.
 We are all responsible for ongoing decolonization work and together we can imagine a new reality that honours Indigenous perspectives, culture and peoples.

 What we’re doing

 Our Office is committed to listening deeply to Indigenous peoples, supporting self-determination of Nations and working to dismantle structures that impede the full, equal and just participation of Indigenous peoples in all aspects of economic, social, cultural and political life.

 Transforming the human rights system

 We are committed to transforming B.C.’s human rights system to better respond to the needs of Indigenous peoples across the province.
-We begin this work through ambitious commitments to build relationships with First Nations governments and Indigenous communities in all corners of B.C.; we seek to connect with dozens of Nations per year in the hope of meeting with representatives from nearly all Nations in B.C. over the course of the Commissioner’s five-year term.
+We begin this work through ambitious commitments to build relationships with First Nations governments and Indigenous communities in all corners of B.C.; we seek to connect with dozens of Nations each year in the hope of meeting with representatives from nearly all Nations in B.C. over the course of the Commissioner’s five-year term.

 We are working in collaboration with the Tribunal and other actors in the human rights system to implement the key recommendations of this report—including policy and legislative change and public education—to make the human rights complaint system more relevant and useful to Indigenous peoples.
 This includes calling on government to amend the Human Rights Code to include a prohibition against discrimination on the basis of Indigenous identity.

 UN Declaration on the Rights of Indigenous Peoples